-This is the weekend getaway Sydneysiders have been waiting for – a luxury lodge on the Hawkesbury River within easy driving of the city.
+This is the weekend getaway Sydneysiders have been waiting for – an adults-only luxury lodge on the Hawkesbury River within easy driving distance of the city.

-It’s a sensation that remains with me for my entire stay at the luxury Marramarra Lodge, which opened in mid-2020.
-The lodge sits on a secluded, boat-access-only peninsula called Fishermans Point on what used to be an Outward Bound adventure camp; in fact a teenaged Prince Charles once paid a visit to do gritty, sweaty things like rock climbs and brisk hikes during his roughingit-in-the-colonies phase in the mid-1960s.
+It’s a sensation that remains with me for my entire stay at the luxury stay, which opened in mid-2020.
+Accessible only by boat, the site used to be an Outward Bound adventure camp.
+In fact, a teenaged Prince Charles once paid a visit to do gritty, sweaty things like rock climbs and brisk hikes during his roughing-it-in-the-colonies phase in the mid-1960s.

 Today, roughing it is the last thing you can expect at Marramarra.
 The property has a capacity of just 28 guests across eight paperbark-coloured safari tents and six sleek bungalows, each overlooking the river through the narrow trunks of eucalypts and casuarinas.
-(The Wallaby tent has one of the clearest water views or request the Wirriga tent if you want the best vantage point for sunsets.)
+(The Wallaby tent has one of the clearest water views; if you want the best vantage points for sunsets, request the Wirriga tent.)

 At the centre of the property, the vast, airy Budyari Restaurant is dominated by a huge picture window that looks out on some of the river’s oyster leases.
 The peacock-blue pool and day spa sit among the trees.
 A rocky path hemmed by jacaranda trees and bird-of-paradise shrubs leads to one of the wooden boathouses that can be found at every village along the river’s edge, only this one has a constantly replenished fridge full of beer and wine and a wall of fishing rods waiting for you to haul in a flathead.